 A ground-mounted flagpole, located preferably at the left of the entrance (facing the building), must be provided for new federal buildings.
 If ground-mounted poles are not feasible, a roof-mounted pole is permissible; or, if roof mounting is not suitable, an outrigger pole may be used.
-Only one flagpole is needed for a complex of buildings on a common site.
-The flag must be illuminated, and the light controlled with a seasonally adjustable time clock, photocell, or the BAS system.
+Generally, only one flagpole is needed for a complex of buildings on a common site.
+Exceptions may include particularly large campuses with multiple entrances or buildings where there is a need to fly multiple flags (e.g., U.S. flag and U.S. cabinet department flag).
+In those cases, flags should be grouped at key locations.
+In all instances, flags must be illuminated, and the light controlled with a seasonally adjustable time clock, photocell, or the BAS system.

-Table 2.1 Approved flagpole heights and the corresponding flag sizes.
+Table 2.1 Approved Flagpole Heights and the Corresponding Flag Sizes

-Flagpoles

 Flagpole Height Flag Dimensions

 20 ft.
 3 1/2 by 6 2/3 ft.

 30 ft.
 5 by 9 1/2 ft.

 40 ft.
 5 by 9 1/2 ft.

 50 ft.
 8 2/3 by 17 ft.

 60 ft.
 8 2/3 by 17 ft.